saymrwulf/uhd/notes.md

 2018-05-07T03:27:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd) 2018-05-07T18:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2018-05-07T21:19:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)
+2003 paper) (uhd) 2018-05-07T18:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2018-05-07T21:19:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2018-05-31T21:28:00 - Quick fix, referencing a known issue from the official repo (uhd)